ludwig-ai/ludwig-docs/docs/configuration/features/text_features.md

 `xlmroberta`, `xlnet`.
 - `tied` (default `null`): name of the input feature to tie the weights of the encoder with.
 Tied must name a feature of the same type with the same encoder parameters.

+Encoder type and encoder parameters can also be defined once and applied to all text input features using the [Type-Global Encoder](../defaults.md#type-global-encoder) section.

 Example: